Physical Therapy Guide to Compartment Syndrome

 - During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible, and report activities that make your symptoms worse.

-The following articles provide some of the best scientific evidence related to physical therapy treatment of compartment syndrome.
-The articles report recent research and give an overview of the standards of practice both in the United States and internationally.
-The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.
+The following resources offer some of the best scientific evidence related to physical therapy treatment for compartment syndrome.
+They report recent research and give an overview of the standards of practice both in the United States and internationally.
+They link to a PubMed* abstract which may also offer free access to the full text, or to other resources.
+You can read them or print out a copy to bring with you to your health care provider.

 Irion V, Magnussen RA, Miller TL, Kaeding CC.
 Return to activity following fasciotomy for chronic exertional compartment syndrome.
 Eur J Orthop Surg Traumatol.
-2014 March 25.
-[E-pub ahead of print.]
+2014;24(7):1223–1228.
 Article Summary in PubMed.

 Davis DE, Raikin S, Garras DN, et al. Characteristics of patients with chronic exertional compartment syndrome.
 Foot Ankle Int.
 2013;34(10):1349–1354.
 Article Summary in PubMed.